 Marketers are well into the implementation of their 2021 marketing campaigns and iterating on their marketing channel strategies based on readouts on annual performance.
 For this upcoming 2022, you’re likely finding yourself needing to make investment decisions that will give you the most bang for your buck.
 Read more.

 Define your ICP and reinforce it throughout your global processes

-Your Ideal Customer Profile (ICP) may be something best identified between your Marketing automation and CRM system, especially in the case where a major strategic shift isn’t taking place.
-Looking for more prospects like your best customers?
-Luckily for marketers, most marketing automation systems have the ability to identify commonalities in top customer accounts.
+Your Ideal Customer Profile (ICP) may be something best identified between your Marketing Automation and CRM system, especially in the case where a major strategic shift isn’t taking place.
+Searching for more prospects that look like your best customers?
+Luckily for marketers, most marketing automation & CRM systems have the ability to identify commonalities in top customer accounts.

 Once you’ve identified your ICP, you can begin structuring your accounts into tiers.
 Although it may be tempting to pursue thousands of accounts that meet most of your ICP criteria, the more target accounts you have, the fewer resources you’ll be able to dedicate to each account.
 With that in mind, consider how you’ll categorize your tiers.
 Some businesses have a simple tier 1-3, others create sub-segments by vertical or to distinguish up-sell/cross-sell vs net new accounts.
 Each approach has its benefits, but if you’re new to ABM, consider keeping it simple until you’ve proven the value of your ABM approach.